mcrbt/local-bin/README.md

 This is a collection of various unrelated `bash`, `perl`, and `fish` scripts.

 The scripts had initially been written for *Arch Linux*.
-Some may not work "out of the box" on every machine as some files could reside at different locations or some software may not be present on the system, at all.
+Some may not work out of the box on every machine as some files could reside at different locations or some software may not be present on the system, at all.
 A lot of scripts are wrappers around other Linux command line tools, some are almost one-liners and only few are a little bit more sophisticated somehow.